Santosh1176/appstek-assignments/README.md

 - **CICD tasks using GitHub actions (need to repeat these in tekton.dev tool too.
 Tekton hub might have readily available examples)**
-    - [ ] Creing an image using TektonCD and push the image to ghcr and sign the image using cosign/Tekton Chains
+    - [ ] Creating an image using TektonCD and push the image to ghcr and sign the image using cosign/Tekton Chains

 - **Build container image for an application using Buildah tool and push to GitHub container registry in a secure way to private GitHub container registers.
 This should be for signed image using cosign.**